kinectron/kinectron/memory-bank/progress.md

      - Implemented more sophisticated color mapping
      - Added detailed depth statistics and analysis tools
      - Improved camera positioning and controls
-     - Confirmed packing/unpacking algorithm works correctly (test values match exactly)
-     - Identified lossy WebP compression as a source of data loss
-     - Implemented lossless WebP compression to preserve all depth values
-   - **Current Status**: Visualization issues may be resolved once transmission issues are fixed
+   - **Current Status**: Visualization issues likely related to the data integrity issues
-   - **Next Steps**: Address transmission issues, then re-evaluate visualization quality
+   - **Next Steps**: Address data integrity issues, then re-evaluate visualization quality

-2. **PeerJS Message Size Limitation**:
-   - **Issue**: "Message too big for JSON channel" error in PeerJS
-   - **Symptoms**: Error occurs in the renderer process during PeerJS transmission
-   - **Findings**:
-     - Message size is approximately 51KB (after base64 encoding)
-     - Removed test values from transmitted data to reduce size
-     - Added size logging to monitor message sizes
-   - **Current Status**: Issue persists despite message size being below theoretical limit
-   - **Next Steps**: Investigate solutions for transmitting large messages via PeerJS

 ## Future Work

-1. **Address PeerJS Message Size Issue**:

-   - Resolve the "Message too big for JSON channel" error
-   - Implement a solution for transmitting large messages
+1. **Resolve Data Integrity Issues**:

+   - Continue investigating and debugging the client-side unpacking process
+   - Add more detailed logging to understand what's happening during unpacking
+   - Compare the client-side unpacking with the server-side packing in more detail
+   - Examine how the image data is being processed in the browser

 2. **Fix Raw Depth Visualization Issues**:
-   - Once transmission issues are resolved, re-evaluate visualization quality
+   - Once data integrity issues are resolved, re-evaluate visualization quality
    - Explore alternative visualization techniques if needed